wingos80/thesis_notes/Master_notes.md

 1. Read up on flying-V
 2. See what curriculum RL is about
-3. Read Ye Zhou's PhD dissertation on iADP, IDHP
+3. Read Ye Zhou's publications on iADP, IDHP
-4. Look into evolutionary reinforcement learning (what's the deal with using GA over ES?)
-5. Look at Lucas/Caspers repos to study IDHP implementation
+4. Learn how online trained rl agents are trained, do they just have the agent fly the airplane once and then declare it is finished training?
+In other words, what is the difference between an online and an offline RL algorithm?

 ---